 What is eye discharge?

 That sticky substance is an eye discharge, also addressed as eye gunk, rheum, goop, or ‘sleep’.
 These tiny residues are much more than just a substance you remove from the corner of your eye every morning.
 This discharge is a combination of mucus, oil, skin cells, and other residues that get accumulated during your sleep.

 Why does the discharge get accumulated during your sleep?

 An average person tends to blink 15-20 times per minute, the blinking keeps the eye protected, provides moisture, and washes away the mucus.
 So when you sleep, the mucus is not washed out and gets accumulated in the corner of the eye.

-The mucus can be removed with a clean cloth but in case there are other problems along with mucus then you must consult an ophthalmologist.
+The mucus can be removed with a clean cloth, but if there are other problems along with mucus, you must consult an ophthalmologist.
 Always check if you have developed any issues like:

-- Changed color of discharge into pungent yellow or green
+- Changed colour of discharge into pungent yellow or green

 - Blurred vision